LilyTronics/lily_data_logger_software/readme.md

     * Help for adding your instruments.

 The CE version is available through GitHub.
 The XE version is sold through our website at https://lilytronics.nl.

-## Instruments

-The following instruments are included in the application:
-* Arduino DAQ: reading analog voltages, reading and writing digital IO, sketch for the Arduino is included in this repo.
-* Simulators (for testing/demo):
-  * Multimeter giving random values for voltage and current

 ## Adding your own instruments